 Comprehensive and globally implemented employee engagement surveys are conducted quarterly with monthly pulse check surveys.
 The last quarterly survey was conducted in May 2025 and the results show overall high scores compared to industry benchmarks.

+1) Headcount includes all individuals with an active employment contract with Elekta, either on an indefinite contract or a fixed-term contract (short or long term).
+Interns, contingent workers, and contractors are excluded unless otherwise specified.
 Occupational health and safety (OHS) and non-discrimination Elekta works to ensure the physical and psychological health, and safety of our employees.
 Discrimination, harassment or bullying poses health risks for employees and contractor partners, and are not tolerated in any form.
 During the year, there have been five incidents of breaches against our People & Human Rights policy (discrimination, harassment, bullying), of which all have been investigated and resolved without further actions.
 Reported incidents are reviewed by the local People Operations function and by an independent party.
 People Operations work with external occupational health providers and utilize these services on occasions where independent and professional advice is sought in relation to employees' health and well-being matters.